cellml/libcellml/docs/dev_building_web_assembly.rst

 There are seven additions to the configure command this time:

-1. We set ZLIB_DIR to enable the configuration to find our zlib library we just installed, -DZLIB_DIR=../usr/local/lib/cmake/ZLIB/.
+1. We set ZLIB_DIR to enable the configuration to find our `zlib` library we just installed, -DZLIB_DIR=../usr/local/lib/cmake/ZLIB/.
-2. We turn off building a shared libxml2 library, -DBUILD_SHARED_LIBS=OFF.
+2. We turn off building a shared `LibXml2` library, -DBUILD_SHARED_LIBS=OFF.
-3. We turn off building libxml2 with iconv, -DLIBXML2_WITH_ICONV=OFF.
+3. We turn off building `LibXml2` with iconv, -DLIBXML2_WITH_ICONV=OFF.
-4. We turn off building libxml2 with lzma compression, -DLIBXML2_WITH_LZMA=OFF.
+4. We turn off building `LibXml2` with lzma compression, -DLIBXML2_WITH_LZMA=OFF.
-5. We turn off building libxml2 with Python, -DLIBXML2_WITH_PYTHON.
+5. We turn off building `LibXml2` with Python, -DLIBXML2_WITH_PYTHON.
-6. We turn off building libxml2 with tests, -DLIBXML2_WITH_TESTS=OFF. and
+6. We turn off building `LibXml2` with tests, -DLIBXML2_WITH_TESTS=OFF; and
-7. We turn off building libxml2 with programs, -DLIBXML2_WITH_PROGRAMS=OFF.
+7. We turn off building `LibXml2` with programs, -DLIBXML2_WITH_PROGRAMS=OFF.

 As a general note, it is better to specify the variable `ZLIB_DIR` as an absolute path and not a relative path as we have done here.
-Feel free to use the absolute path when you are configuring libXml2.
+Feel free to use the absolute path when you are configuring `LibXml2`.

 Then, as before, we simply issue the build and install commands::